nhsbsa/nhsbsa-digital-playbook/src/accessibility-statement.md

 - tab components are not fully accessible using a keyboard
 - some information is not announced correctly by screen readers
-- some content is not fully accessible using a keyboard
+- some content disappears when zoomed in to 175%
-- some pages require horizontal scrolling when viewed at 200% zoom or higher

 ## Feedback and contact information